 One of the largest and the best places to visit in Northern Italy, Bologna is the capital of the Emilia Romagna region.
-It is popular for a strong economic presence in the financial industries.
-Bologna is known as the city of towers and it has several historical high rise structures.
+It is popular for its strong economic presence in the financial industry.
+Bologna is known as the city of towers with several historical high-rise structures.

 5. Lake Garda

 One of the best places to visit in Northern Italy, Lake Garda is the largest lake in Italy and a popular destination for tourists and locals.
 The scenery and landscape around Lake Garda are simply jaw-dropping.
 You will see the perfect combination of forest-covered mountains and small terra cotta-roofed villages here.

 Towns like Bardolino and Sirmione provide ideal venues to explore the lake.
 Take a boat trip to the lake and travel between the beautiful lakeside villages while soaking in the beautiful scenery.

 The largest lake in Italy, Lake Garda, is in Lombardy.
 On the lake’s northern side, Gruppo del Baldos mountains create an exceptional backdrop; in the middle, you will see small islands home to villas.

 Garda is famous for several lakeside villages, and the town drips with Mediterranean plant life and fishing boats.
 You do not need to worry about where to stay in Northern Italy when in Lake Garda.
 There are several options for you.